eprev/eprev.org/_posts/2017-01-04-the-importance-of-html-character-encoding.md

 tags:
     - performance
     - html
-excerpt: Not specifying a character encoding of HTML document negatively impacts page load time.
+excerpt: Not specifying a character encoding of HTML document can negatively impact the page load time.
 ghIssueId: 14
 ---